ComPath/ComPath/README.rst

 --------
 If you use ComPath in your work, please cite:

-Domingo-Fernández, D., *et al.* (2018).
-ComPath: An ecosystem for exploring, analyzing, and curating mappings across pathway databases. bioRxiv 353235.
+Domingo-Fernández, D., *et al.* (2019).
+ComPath: An ecosystem for exploring, analyzing, and curating mappings across pathway databases. *npj Syst Biol Appl.*, 5(1):3.

 Installation |pypi_version| |python_versions| |pypi_license|
 ------------------------------------------------------------